Letter from the founder

 Today’s NRT landscape provides little if any incremental cessation improvement due to the lack of novel innovations aimed at achieving long-term, sustained quit rates.
 This is why the current NRT cessation improvement rates are only marginally better, (around 4-7%), when compared to simply quitting cold turkey.

 No other industry has been beset by such technological abandon for almost two decades—much less a market with one billion active global users and eight million annual preventable deaths.
-Where might we be today if the mobile phone industry stopped actively innovating way back in 1998?
+Where might we be today if the mobile phone industry stopped actively innovating in 1998?

 In the U.S. alone, about 60% of the roughly 40 million smokers want to actively quit.
 Yet, with the current available suite of NRT products and abysmal cessation rates, it is Qnovia’s opinion that much more needs to be done.